JagsJulia/Jags.jl/README.md

 ## Some details

-Using the Bones example as a testcase, on my machine running 4 (parallel) commands each simulating 1 chain takes about 9 seconds.
-A single command simulating 4 chains takes about 25 seconds.
-Of course this is dependent on the number of available cores.
+Using the Bones example as a testcase, on my machine running 1 command simulating a single chain takes 6 seconds, 4 (parallel) commands each simulating 1 chain takes about 9 seconds and a single command simulating 4 chains takes about 25 seconds.
+Of course this is dependent on the number of available cores and assumes the drawing of samples takes a reasonable chunk of time vs. running a command in a new shell.

 ## To do